 Incarceration for Drinking and Driving in Missouri

-Anyone who is convicted of DWI for underage drivers in Missouri can face possible jail time.
-First-time underage DWI Missouri offenders face a maximum of six months behind bars, but repeat offenders can face longer sentences.
+Any underage driver who is convicted of driving while intoxicated in Missouri can face possible jail time.
+First-time underage driving while intoxicated (DWI) offenders face a maximum of six months behind bars, but repeat offenders can face longer sentences.
 It’s not common for a judge to sentence a first-time offender to six months in jail, but it is a real possibility that every defendant in this situation should prepare for just in case.

 Fines for MO DWI (Driving While Intoxicated)

-Being convicted of an underage DWI in Missouri can also lead to substantial fines.
+Being convicted of a Missouri DWI as an underage driver can also lead to substantial fines.
 The judge presiding over your case has the authority to impose fines of up to $500 for first-time offenders and more than $1,000 for repeat offenders.

 Have you been charged with DWI for underage drivers?
 If so, contact the attorneys at The Missouri DWI & Criminal Law Center to get you free from the charges of the alcohol-related traffic offense.
 Our experienced DWI attorney will aggressively defend your rights and protect your freedom.

 Driving While Intoxicated Missouri